cluehning/february_brics-geopolitics-simulator/README.md

 ## Pipeline Overview: News → Signals → Graph

+For an in-depth generell explaination: BRICS_Overview.pdf For the mathematical foundations: BRICS.pdf

 ## News: BRICS.py

 `BRICS.py` is a complete data‑collection and visualization toolkit for analyzing economic, social, resource, governance, and defense indicators for the five BRICS countries: **Brazil, Russia, India, China, and South Africa**.